 Giovanni Ventimiglia works primarily on Thomas Aquinas, Thomism, often at the intersections of the continental and analytical traditions of philosophy (Analytical Thomism).
 His main interests lie in classical ontology (analogy and senses of being, God as Being itself, God’s names, transcendentals, transcendental multiplicity, transcendentals and medieval logic) and its relation to contemporary debates in analytic metaphysics.
 He also works on the reception of Plato’s “unwritten” doctrines in medieval commentaries on Aristotle’s Metaphysics, the reception of Aristotle’s philosophy in medieval theology and philosophy, and the reception of Aquinas in contemporary philosophy.

 He has also worked on the ontology of material, digital objects and of cyberspace and the relation between philosophy and psychoanalysis.

-He has been involved, among others, as responsable of a research unity of the consortium “Ethicbots” in the field of roboethics and is director of the research project Metaphysik und Ontologie in der Schweiz im Zeitalter der Reformation (1519-1648) funded by the Swiss National Science Foundation.
+He has been involved, as a research unit leader, in the consortium “Ethicbots” in the field of roboethics and is Director of the research project “Metaphysik und Ontologie in der Schweiz im Zeitalter der Reformation (1519-1648)”, funded by the Swiss National Science Foundation.